 Our Promise at Semaine

-We were so happy to see people and organizations amplifying Black voices this past week and sharing resources to listen and learn.
+We were so happy to see people and organizations amplifying Black voices and sharing resources to listen and learn.
 Moving forward, it is important to us that our words of support are grounded in concrete steps, and that we work to ensure our company structure never enables the same injustices we protest.
 We must not stay quiet, but instead use our actions to push for change.